Sexual Violence Policy

 How often is this Policy reviewed?

 This Policy will be reviewed as required, and at least every three (3) years, to ensure that the Policy continues to protect students from sexual violence when engaged in BFC-related and authorized activities.
+Student input will be considered, in accordance with the regulations, every time that this policy is reviewed or amended.
 Any Policy changes will be approved by the General Manager of BFC.

 What conduct is prohibited under this Policy?